ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Optionally, specify new grant types: Not specified.

-* Optionally, define the use of client certificates as client credential type: C can use authentication credentials of any type admitted by the EDHOC protocol, including public key certificates such as X.509 {{RFC5280}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+* Optionally, define the use of client certificates as client credential type: C can use authentication credentials of any type admitted by the EDHOC protocol, including public key certificates such as X.509 certificates {{RFC5280}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.

 * Specify the communication protocol the client and RS must use: CoAP.